|

 In The Netherlands, the MDT-9100 was used by the Police in the cities

 of Amsterdam and Eindhoven.
-Both police departments were aware of the
+They both were aware of the

-security risks involved, and knew that criminals were able to monitor their
+security risks involved, and knew that criminals were actively monitoring their

 data traffic.